thomasc1993/Google-Ads-LTV-Model-For-Value-Based-Smart-Bidding/README.md

-# Google Ads LTV Smart Bidding Automation
+# Google Ads LTV Model For Value-Based Smart Bidding

 This repository contains a minimal example of training a customer lifetime value (LTV) model and uploading predictions to Google Ads for offline conversions to improve value-based Smart Bidding.